Coma Pedrosa: Geography

-Its recent exposure to tourism has attracted millions to enjoy the unique scenic beauty of its hills and valleys.
-The higher reaches of the mountain are covered with forests while the lower reaches have some arable lands.
+The higher reaches of the mountain are covered with forests, while the lower reaches have some arable lands.
 The mountain gets fully covered with snow during the winter months which provides opportunities for skiing and mountaineering, ice climbing and scrambling.
 During the summer season, the mountain provides many easy routes for trekking through the Arinsal valley covering neighbouring areas of Vall Ferrera in Spain after crossing the mountain pass Baiau.

-The town of Arinsal is in the narrow valley below the mountain.
-The Coma Pedrosa's Estany Negre, the Torta Coma, Coma's Gaspedrosa, the Puestode las Erolas, Cape dels Croes, and Puig dels Emborts in the Sierra del Aguiro surround the parish of La Massana.

 The local area is known as Comapedrosa.
 The mountain is in a natural park called Parque Natural Comunal de los Valles del Comapedrosa (Communal natural park of the Comapedrosa valleys).

 Vegetation

 The forest vegetation on the mountain and in its valleys are of pines, birch and firs.
-There are many glacier lakes formed within the valley created by the mountains and also vast meadows.
-Consequent to the popularity of skiing in and around this mountain valley near Arinsal and close to the Andorra la Vella and other valleys in Andorra, the pristine ambiance of the valley has been inundated with tourist resorts, hotels, restaurants and business establishments catering to tourists.
+There are several glacial lakes formed within the valley created by the mountains.
+The popularity of skiing has led to an increase in the development of tourist resorts, hotels, restaurants and business establishments catering to tourists in the region.
 This has created an awareness to preserve virgin mountains and forests, and put restrictions on further proliferation of ski resorts and urban activities by introducing a national network of parks as preserves.

 Climate

+Coma Pedrosa is classified as a subalpine climate (Dfc), due to fewer than four months with an average temperature above 10°C (50°F).